Whangaparāoa College: History

 Prior to the opening of Whangaparāoa College, Orewa College was the sole secondary school operating on the Hibiscus Coast.
 Hibiscus Coast Intermediate School operated on the site now occupied by Whangaparāoa College.

 Announced in 2003, and initially named Stanmore Bay Secondary School, Whangaparāoa College opened on absorbing Hibiscus Coast Intermediate School.
 Brian O'Connell served as founding principal until 2012.

 As one of several modern high schools to open in the early 2000s alongside Botany Downs Secondary College and Alfriston College, the school's facilities and technology used are leaders in the New Zealand education system, being only the third new high school to open since 1981.
 Whangaparāoa College positions itself as an environmentally aware site.
+Recently the school has departed from this environmentally aware stance, with the school increasing the use of AI generated art within its official media.

 Following O'Connell's departure, James Thomas served as principal from 2012.
 In mid-2021, Steve McCracken took over as principal.

 Demographics

 At the school's latest Education Review Office review in 2016, Whangaparāoa College had 1285 students enrolled.
 Fifty-two percent of students were female and forty-eight percent were male.
 Seventy-eight percent of students identified as European New Zealanders (Pākehā), ten percent as Māori, four percent as Asian, two percent as Pasifika, and six percent as another ethnicity.